Chartered Institute of Library and Information Professionals: History

 The first President of the Library Association had been John Winter Jones and other notable Presidents had included Richard Garnett (1893), Frederic G. Kenyon (1910), W. C. Berwick Sayers (1938), Lionel McColvin (1952) and Douglas John Foskett (1976).
 The jubilee (50th year) of the Association was celebrated in 1927.
 Library associations from fourteen European countries and the United States signed a resolution at the celebration of the 50th anniversary of the Library Association of the United Kingdom held in Edinburgh which brought the International Federation of Library Associations into existence.

 The Library Association offered professional recognition at the level of Associate of the Library Association (ALA), the basic professional qualification, and Fellow of the Library Association (FLA), awarded for a higher level of professional achievement.

-Membership of the CILIP on unification in 2002 was estimated at around 23,000.
+Membership of the CILIP on unification in 2002 was estimated at 23,000.
 Sheila Corrall was the first President of CILIP, succeeded in 2003 by Margaret Watson.

+In 2017, the Chartered Institute of Library and Information Professionals was rebranded to CILIP: The library and information association.

 Description

-CILIP has its headquarters at number 7 Ridgmount Street, London, in the building purpose-built in 1965 as the headquarters of the Library Association.
-In 2022 CILIP announced that it would sell the building and relocate.
+CILIP has its headquarters in the British Library in London.
+Until 2023, CILIP had been based at number 7 Ridgmount Street, in the building purpose-built in 1965 as the headquarters of the Library Association.